jeju5/management/cs/aws/aws_developer.md

   * Streaming data = small chunks of data that is sent from a web service.
   * Kinesis Streams consists of shards
   * Shards have TTL

+  * Whenever there is a need for real-time data service, Kinesis is the answer (highly scalabe)

   * Kinesis Types
     1. Kinesis Data Streams